Professionals Intensive - Supporting Families with Hand in Hand Parenting

 Learn valuable new skills, consistent with the latest developmental neuroscience research, for supporting parents and children.

 Join us for an eight-week intensive course in Hand in Hand Parenting, designed for psychologists, therapists, social workers, teachers, early childhood professionals, medical professionals, members of the clergy, and parent outreach workers.
 Your choice of class sessions.
-20 CEUs.
+20 CEUs available from the California Board of Behavioral Sciences.
 Course fee $747.
 The online classroom is open and ready for you now.
-The next class conference-call sessions begin in January, 2017.
-See below for details or Sign up here to be notified when new sessions are available.
+The next class conference-call sessions begin in April 2017.
+See below for details.

 eight-week intensive course